Is Xi Jinping the Leader China Needs? - ExBulletin

 Is Xi Jinping the Leader China Needs?

 But in 2013, political leadership passed to Xi Jinping.
-His political record identified him as a hard-line Maosta, a staunch Marxist-Leninist (despite all the disasters ideology has caused in the countries that adopted it), who had risen through the party ranks as an enemy of Corruption. .
+His political record identified him as an outright Maoist, a staunch Marxist-Leninist (despite all the disasters ideology has caused in the countries that adopted it), who had risen through the party ranks as an enemy of Corruption. .

 Since coming to power, Xi has focused on reorganizing all policies.
 He established his credo that China was ready to become the world’s leading power.
 He underscored the removal of Hong Kong’s autonomy and the use of force to achieve it.
 He began to militarily threaten Taiwan.
 It has deployed warships across the South China Sea, trying to impose its dominance in military and economic terms.
 This strained relations with India, creating armed incidents along the border.

-Gone is the goodwill with which the world perceived China: Xi Jinping seems determined to drag his country into a conflagration of war or to create a new cold war.

 In foreign policy, he adopted an arrogant attitude in negotiating trade disputes.
-Declare a quasi-trade and financial war in the United States, when this country demanded to correct the trade imbalance.
+He declared a near-trade and financial war against the United States when that country demanded that the trade imbalance be corrected.
 To the increase in tariffs on Chinese products, Xi responded with a devaluation of the currency and the liquidation of North American bonds.
 When Australia called for an investigation into the origin of the coronavirus, Xi suspended the purchase of Australian meat and wine.

 Several billionaires have seen their businesses come under scrutiny.
-The first victim was Alibaba, which was forced to “downsize” its size and suffered a huge drop in the value of its shares.
+The first victim was Alibab, which was forced to “downsize” its size and suffered a huge drop in the value of its shares.
 Some less fortunate entrepreneurs ended up in jail.
-Xi Jinping’s “war” against large private companies reflects the return to Maosmo and absolute state control over the economy.
+Xi Jinping’s “war” against large private companies reflects the return to Maoism and absolute state control over the economy.

 In short, the goodwill with which the world perceived China is over.
-Xi Jinping appears determined to drag his country into a conflagration of war or create a new cold war, with all of its negative implications.
+Xi Jinping seems determined to drag his country into a war conflagration or create a new cold war, with all its negative implications.
 The Chinese people are the biggest loser of the new political orientation.
 Its leaders must already be wondering if Xi Jinping is the leader China needs, after the progress he has made over the past 35 years.

 Sources